Home-made Baked Beans

 That's it.
 A very easy recipe and well worth making if you and your family love baked beans.

-Barefoot Herb Club
+The Barefoot Herb Club